Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 2005-2007, transfer of manufacturing for éQuation

-2005: Christian, the founder of éQuation moves from Belgium to France, far from his acoustics workshop and his cabinet makers, and suddenly asks me to take over the manufacture of his loudspeakers.
-We are starting the development of the next generation, and Mutine is investing a lot: prototypes, components (just the internal/external wiring of the Gaya is worth 11,000 dollars, and our "custom" speakers from Thiel are also very expensive. ..).
+In 2005, Christian, the founder of éQuation, moved from Belgium to France.
+This put him far from his acoustics workshop and his cabinet makers, and out of the blue he asked me to take over manufacturing his loudspeakers.
+We were starting the development of the next generation, and Mutine was investing a lot: prototypes, components.(Just the internal/external wiring of the Gaya was worth $11,000 and our "custom" speakers from Thiel were also very expensive.)

-My engineer, Sylvain, devotes hundreds of hours to mechanical development (in CAD).
+My engineer, Sylvain, devoted hundreds of hours to mechanical development (CAO etc...).

 Duevel Planets Gen1